Board of Governors

 Mr. Lee AhenakewMr.
 David Dubé

 Lee Ahenakew graduated from the U of S with a Bachelor of Commerce in marketing degree in 1997 and currently works with BHP Billiton as a senior advisor in Aboriginal engagement.
 He brings expertise in corporate Aboriginal relations and an understanding of the need to develop organizational strategies and quality processes to advance corporate social responsibility.
 He has a national reputation as a management consultant who is retained by major corporations to assist with developing strategies to engage Aboriginal organizations and communities.
+Lee is chair of the Audit committee and also serves as a member of the Land & Facilities committee.

 Dr. Grant Isaac

 David Dubé graduated with an Advanced Bachelor of Arts degree in political science from the University of Saskatchewan in 1984 and is a Huskie football alumnus.
 Dubé currently is the majority owner, controlling shareholder, president and CEO of Concorde Group Corp, a diversified Saskatoon-based company.
 He is a recognized investor and venture capitalist, and an active board member of multiple companies, non-profits, Enterprise Saskatchewan and charitable organizations.
+David is a member of the Finance & Investment and Land & Facilities committees.

 Ms. Kathryn J. Ford, Q.C.

 Grant Isaac graduated from the U of S with both his bachelor and master’s degrees in economics.
 He brings expertise in finance, taxation and business technology services through his work at Cameco as chief financial officer and senior vice-president.
 He has served as the dean of the U of S Edwards School of Business and on several other boards.
 He also taught at the university for nine years, where he focused on research, development and commercialization of technology products, international trade and regulations, and the strategic management of intellectual property.
+Grant serves as chair of the Finance & Investment committee and is also a member of the Governance & Executive committee.

 Mr. Greg Smith ( Vice-chair )

 Kathryn J. Ford, Q.C. graduated from the U of S with a Bachelor of Arts degree in 1971, before obtaining her law degree in 1974 from Queen’s University.
 She specializes in conflict resolution and has a particular interest in mediation, workplace conflict assessments and workplace harassment investigations.
 She owns her own law practice and has practiced law in Saskatoon since her admission to the Saskatchewan Bar in 1977.
+Kathryn serves as a member of the Human Resources and Governance & Executive committees.

 Members Elected by the Senate